-The company boasts a proprietary battery management system as well as a new charging platform for AC current, both of which make the Delta 1300 one of the most efficient solar generators on the market today.
-In this article, we will outline the pros, cons, and capabilities of the EcoFlow Delta 1300.
+EcoFlow boasts a proprietary battery management system as well as a new charging platform for AC current, both of which make the EcoFlow Delta 1300 one of the most efficient solar generators on the market today.
+In this article, we will outline the pros, cons, and capabilities of the EcoFlow Delta 1300 solar powered generator.

 - 2 USB-C PD Ports